 The AHA also uses a two part system.
 Trainees will first attend a Core Instructor Course.
 This courses provides information to future instructors on how to plan and prepare their course.
 They will learn various ways to teach and how to interact well with all their students.
 The course has 20 modules that students will work through.

-Instructors will then train to teach particular courses in the CRP realm.
+Instructors will then train to teach particular courses in the CPR realm.
 For example, they can learn how to teach Basic Life Support, Pediatric Advanced Life Support, a Heartsaver Course or Advanced Cardiac Life Support.

 Both the American Red Cross and the American Heart Association offer various forms of instructor classes.
 Some classes are completely in person.
 There are others that can be completed using an online format.
 Some training classes utilize a hybrid system.
 This allows individuals to complete some of their training with the convenience of taking part of the class online and the remainder of the class in person.